MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/import-data-cm.md

 # Import data from Configuration Manager into Service Manager

 This article describes how to create, configure, disable, and enable a Configuration Manager connector, and how to customize the Configuration Manager extended SMS_def.mof file for collecting hardware information.
-You use the connector to import data from System Center Configuration Manager into Service Manager.
+You use the connector to import data from Configuration Manager into Service Manager.

 The connector for Configuration Manager recognizes User-device Affinity and Mobile Devices and synchronizes them in the Service Manager database.

-You can import data from the System Center Configuration Manager site database into the Service Manager database.
+You can import data from the Configuration Manager site database into the Service Manager database.
 This automatically creates and populates configuration items for the hardware and software that you want to manage in Service Manager.
-After you import data from System Center Configuration Manager, you can attach the respective configuration items to relevant incidents, and the information in the configuration items will be available to analysts working on the incident.
+After you import data from Configuration Manager, you can attach the respective configuration items to relevant incidents, and the information in the configuration items will be available to analysts working on the incident.

-By using a Configuration Manager connector, you can import configuration baselines from System Center Configuration Manager and then use these configuration baselines to automatically generate incidents for noncompliant configuration items.
+By using a Configuration Manager connector, you can import configuration baselines from Configuration Manager and then use these configuration baselines to automatically generate incidents for noncompliant configuration items.

 For information about Microsoft Operations Framework (MOF) implementation of change and configuration, see [Position of the Change and Configuration SMF Within the MOF IT Service Lifecycle](https://go.microsoft.com/fwlink/p/?LinkID=115631).